Did ‘tragedy’ originally mean ‘goat song’?

-It is absolutely true.
+It is absolutely true that the word ‘tragedy’ has roots in a Greek word meaning ‘goat-song’.
 Many theories have been offered to explain it.
 One is that Greek tragedies were known as goat-songs because the prize in Athenian play competitions was a live goat.
 The contests were part of worship to Dionysus, involving chants and dances in his honour.
 The Romans knew Dionysus later as Bacchus, god of all things ‘bacchanalian’: in other words he freed people from their normal self through madness, wine, and ecstasy.

 Sometimes the goat would be sacrificed, and a goat lament sung as the sacrifice was made.
 Hence the goat-song became intertwined with the Greek plays.